vlang/v/doc/upcoming.md

 // iteration over elements
 for k, v in b {
-    // concurrently changed k/v pairs may or my not be included }
+    // concurrently changed k/v pairs may or may not be included }
 ```